 First, select a suggestion from the list.
 Then review the selection and save or skip.
 You are looking at the list of users that Flow has suggested to merge together to see two things.

-- Do they appear to be the same human?
+- Do they appear to be the same user?

 - Has Flow selected the best user as the Target User.
 A target user is the user that will survive after the merge.
 You’re looking for: